SaiNisshith/NITW-Grade-Allocater/README.md

 All the rules to allocate the grades has been taken care very strictly, and it will produce the 99.9999% best result.

 As this is the CPP file it becomes difficult to store the output data, so here I added the output data into the result.txt in the order(ROLL NO - TOTAL MARKS -ASSIGNED GRADE).
-This file location of result.txt will be in the same folder where the the CPP file was stored.
+This file location of result.txt file will be in the same folder where the the CPP file was stored.

 Care has been taken for making it as User-Friendly as possible.